Table of Contents

-Continual evaluation and adjustment: Keep reassessing your cloud usage and adapt their approach based on new information and insights to ensure ongoing cost optimization.
+Continual evaluation and adjustment: Keep reassessing your cloud usage and adapt your approach based on new information and insights to ensure ongoing cost optimization.

 Teamwork: it is crucial to form a cross-functional team involving members from finance, operations, and cloud departments.
 By working together, this team can take responsibility and coordinate efforts to achieve cloud cost optimization.

-Consider serverless: Azure Functions, a service that offers serverless computing, is an alternative approach to lowering cloud costs.
+Consider serverless: Azure FinOps functions, a service that offers serverless computing, is an alternative approach to lowering cloud costs.
 Serverless computing is most effective for intermittent, compute-intensive workloads.

 Utilize Azure Cost Management Without Incurring Any Costs